MORE DETAILS CLICK THE LINK http://www.tnou.ac.in/UG.pdf |

 An icon is a small picture or symbol in a GUI that represents a program (or command), a file, a directory or a device (such as a hard disk or floppy).
 Icons are used both on the desktop and within application programs.
 Examples include small rectangles (to represent files), file folders (to represent directories), a trash can (to indicate a place to dispose of unwanted files and directories) and buttons on web browsers (for navigating to previous pages, for reloading the current page, etc.).

-2.(II) Explain the Classification of Viruses
+Explain the Classification of Viruses

 Answer:

-Computer Viruses are classified according to their nature of infection and behavior.
-Different types of computer virus classification are given below.
+nature of infection and behavior.
+Different types of computer virus

-• Boot Sector Virus: A Boot Sector Virus infects the first sector of the hard drive, where the Master Boot Record (MBR) is stored.
+classification are given below. • Boot Sector Virus: A Boot Sector Virus infects the first sector of the hard drive, where the Master Boot Record (MBR) is stored.
 The Master Boot Record (MBR) stores the disk's primary partition table and to store bootstrapping instructions which are executed after the computer's BIOS passes execution to machine code.
 If a computer is infected with Boot Sector Virus, when the computer is turned on, the virus launches immediately and is loaded into memory, enabling it to control the computer.

 • File Deleting Viruses: A File Deleting Virus is designed to delete critical files which are the part of Operating System or data files.